timfox456/R-course/slides/chapter1.md

-# Chapter 1: Installing adnd Using R
+# Chapter 1: Installing and Using R

 ---